Nike PESTEL/PESTLE Analysis & Recommendations

 3. Increasing government support for domestic manufacturing in major economies (opportunity)

 The political stability of most major markets is an opportunity for Nike’s growth.
 In the PESTLE analysis model, this external factor equates to minimal or absent government-initiated disruptions in the sporting goods market.
 In contrast, trade barriers resulting from international conflicts create problems for Nike.
 Because of their negative effects on multinational business performance, trade barriers are considered a threat in this PESTEL analysis of the sports and leisure shoes company.
 For example, import quotas and tariffs can decrease the market availability of Nike products in some countries.
 As a result, this political factor threatens the company’s ability to grow its revenues from the sale of its footwear, equipment, and clothing products and accessories.
-On the other hand, governmental support for domestic or local manufacturing is deemed an opportunity in this PESTLE analysis of Nike Inc. This political external factor increases the likelihood of reshoring some processes that the company outsources to shoe factories in Asia.
+On the other hand, governmental support for domestic or local manufacturing is deemed an opportunity in this PESTLE analysis of Nike Inc. This political factor increases the likelihood of reshoring some processes that the company outsources to shoe factories in Asia.
 Reshoring may come with changes to Nike’s organizational structure or corporate structure, in order to optimize operational efficiency for local or domestic production.
 The potential benefits of reshoring are emphasized, considering the opportunities and threats in the economic and social dimensions of this PESTEL analysis of the remote or macro-environment of the sporting goods company.

 Economic Factors